- Average Hyundai Elantra insurance cost is $1,928 per year, or $161 per month for full coverage.

 N | $2,098 | $1,049 | $175 |

-Is Elantra insurance cheap compared to other cars?
+Elantra insurance compared to other small cars

 The Hyundai Elantra ranks 13th out of 15 comparison vehicles in the 2023 compact car category.
 The Elantra costs an average of $1,928 per year for insurance, while the segment average cost is $1,757 annually, a difference of $171 more per year.